-- Elimination profiles - Profiles not attributed to the putative perpetrator (the person who actually committed the crime) - The profile cannot come from a location you would reasonably expect to find the profile, even if it is at the crime scene.
-For example, if the crime scene is the suspect's residence or the suspect's vehicle, no profiles from evidence consistent with the suspect's profile would be eligible for upload. - · Complex mixtures where no distinguishable profile can be deduced - Felon in Possession of Firearm cases
+- Victim profiles - Elimination profiles - Profiles not attributed to a putative perpetrator (the person who actually committed the crime) - The profile cannot come from a location you would reasonably expect to find the profile, even if it is at the crime scene.
+For example, if the crime scene is the suspect's residence or the suspect's vehicle, no profiles from evidence consistent with the suspect's profile would be eligible for upload. - Complex mixtures where no distinguishable profile can be deduced - Felon in Possession of Firearm cases

 After you are notified of a CODIS hit, you will need to collect a buccal swab from the identified individual for comparisons to be made.
-CODIS hit information is not admissible in court so a buccal swab is required to issue a report identifying the individual as being included in the DNA from the evidence.
+CODIS hit information is not admissible in court so we need to have a buccal swab for us to issue a report identifying the individual as being included in the DNA from the evidence.